Jump to main content

 Ein Bild vom dem Parkplatz, wo früher das Geburtshaus von Bach stand

-The Weimar years were the most creative and innovative period of the young and exuberant “Weimar Bach.”
+The place where Bach’s creative heart beats is today a parking lot.
+The Weimar years were the most imaginative, powerful, and innovative creative period of the young and boundless “Weimar Bach”.
 It was here that he developed his unique style.
-Bach lived in Weimar for ten years.
-Today, however, Bach is invisible in Weimar, he has no home.
+Bach lived and composed here for over ten years.
+Today Bach is invisible in Weimar.
+He doesn't have a home any more...

-A place of connection.
+A FOUNDAtion of SToNe.

 Angels take action: